Quick answer

 What nutrients does Pumpkin provide for babies?

-Pumpkin provides nutrients like fibre, vitamin A, iron that support babies' growth and development.
+Pumpkin provides nutrients like potassium, fibre, vitamin A, vitamin C that support babies' growth and development.

 How long can I store Pumpkin for babies?